cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   result

 In contrast to DAFs, the Preparation stage for VDAFs now performs an additional
-task: Verification of the validity of the recovered output shares.
+task: verification of the validity of the recovered output shares.
 This process ensures that aggregating the output shares will not lead to a garbled aggregate result.